 Needless to say Spotify (and streaming platforms in general) are the way of the future.
 In this guide we dive into different promo techniques

-Currently there aren’t that many methods available to help promote your music through Spotify since it’s not a social media platform like Facebook or Instagram, however there are still things you can do to help boost your audience and make sure your music is getting the audience it deserves.
+Well we’re here to help.
+Currently there aren’t too many methods available to help promote your music through Spotify since it’s not a social media platform like Instagram or Tiktok, however there are still things you can do to help boost your audience and make it grow!

 PLAYLISTS [MOST IMPORTANT]

-Playlists are by far the most effective method to broadening your audience and boosting the amount of streams on your music.
-When getting featured on a Playlist, you’re essentially taking an already established audience who follow already like a follow a specific type of music and then your slotting your track right in front of them and that placement is key.
+Playlists are by far the most effective method to broadening your audience and boosting the amount of streams your music gets.
+When getting featured on a Playlist, you’re essentially taking an already established audience who follow already follow a specific type of music and then, you’re slotting your track right in front of them and that placement is key!

-So by know you’re probably thinking, well how do I get onto these playlists and we’ve broken it down to 3 potential ways to get on Spotify Playlists.
+So by now you’re probably thinking… well, how do I get onto these playlists?
+Don’t worry, we’ve broken it down to 3 potential ways to get on Spotify Playlists.

 – BEING DISCOVERED –